Watersheds

 A Continental Divide

-Rocky Mountain National Park straddles the continental divide; water on the west side of this park flows into the upper Colorado River ultimately to the Pacific Ocean, water on the east side flows into the South Platte (through numerous smaller streams), ultimately into the Mississippi and on to the Gulf of Mexico.
+Rocky Mountain National Park straddles the continental divide; water on the west side of this park flows into the upper Colorado River ultimately to the Pacific Ocean, water on the east side flows into the South Platte (through numerous smaller streams), ultimately into the Mississippi and on to the Gulf of America.

 River flowing through canyon.